-This award recognizes Coloradans who are working to implement effective solutions to community health barriers within the state.
-A nationally recognized advocate for social justice and the health of vulnerable populations, Dr. Licona contributed to the health of Coloradans as a physician and expert in rural health care delivery and migrant health.
-Dr. Licona’s role as a leader in communities brought a critical voice to some of the most important conversations and decisions related to how Coloradans can live the healthiest lives possible.
+A nationally recognized advocate for social justice and the health of high-need populations, Dr. Licona contributed to the health of Coloradans as a physician and expert in rural health care delivery and migrant health.
+His role as a leader in communities brought a critical voice to some of the most important conversations and decisions related to how we can bring health in reach for all Coloradans.

 - Builds bridges among people with differing backgrounds or viewpoints